Allyooop/muskox/method.md

 > ## How do ERB!
 > to find out more about rendering and layouts, a great resource is [the Rails Docs that cover this subject](http://guides.rubyonrails.org/layouts_and_rendering.html)

-Let's add some very basic SCSS.
+Let's add some very basic Scss.
 In our app/assets/stylesheets/application.css.scss file add the following:

 ```sass
 body {